manpages/role./model.md

 tree and repeating adding weighted effects of all or some of the decisions.

-Please notice, that ~.-program-schema is merely a check, while ~..-program-schema is a proof of balance.
+Please notice, that ~.-program-schema is merely a check, while ~..-program-schema is a proof of balance. ~..-explodes rapidly in complexity.

 The only way to get a proof that the system is balanced within our setting model (remember, we have to know whether or not we're balancing pod racing!) is